pwittchen/ReactiveNetwork/README.md

 which allows you to implement `SocketErrorHandler` and `InternetObservingStrategy` in case you want to have your own strategy for monitoring connectivity with the Internet.

-These methods are created to allow the users fully customize the library and give them more control.
+These methods are created to allow the users to fully customize the library and give them more control.

 Examples
 --------